tomeshnet/prototype-cjdns-pi/docs/MODULES.md

 Peers: ["tcp://104.248.104.141:59168"]
 ```

-exit out of nano and save the changes. restart Yggdrasil with a `sudo killall yggdrasil` command. pass a `status`
+Exit out of nano and save the changes. restart Yggdrasil with a `sudo killall yggdrasil` command. pass a `status`
 command to terminal and you should see green text where Yggdrasil is printed with the words `[ACTIVE]` present.
 you are now connected to the remote peer with Yggdrasil.
 If you see`[INACTIVE]`, then you need to check your code
 for typos, make sure there are "" around the whole entire string.